EvanBelcher/DrillBook/Usage.md

 - Before drag:
 	- Left click off point to add and select point
 	- Left click on deselected point to select point
-	- Right click on selected point to remove point and deselect all points
+	- Right click on selected point to deselect and remove all selected points
 	- Right click on deselected point to remove point
 	- Right click off point to deselect selected point
 - Left click on selected point to drag